SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/machine-learning/ml-openai.md

 ````

-## Answer a question with a given context
+### 2. Answer a question with a given context

 In addition to computing text embeddings, OpenAI's ada-002 model is also very good at answering questions.
-The Prophecy low-code interface allows users to input a question and optionally provide a context for the question, as components of the `prompt` sent to OpenAI.
+The Prophecy low-code interface allows users to input a question (and optionally provide a context) as components of the `prompt` sent to OpenAI.
 In response, OpenAI's ada-002 model returns an answer(s) to the question.
 See the input and output data previews before and after the OpenAI Gem to understand the operation.

 ![Overview of the Gem showing the input and output for answering a question](./img/openai-intro-answer-question-context.png)

-### Configure
+#### 2a.
+Configure

 Follow the steps below to configure the OpenAI Gem to answer a question, and to understand how to provide a context if desired.